-Inter-Club Council
+Inter-Club Council SU-201, Ext.
+2594

 The Inter-Club Council is comprised of club representatives from all campus clubs and organizations.
-Students interested in starting their own club should contact the Office of Student Affairs located in the Student Union building.
+Students interested in starting their own club should contact the Office of Student Affairs located in SU-201.